esegebart/CSharpWebApp/README.md

 ## Code style
 Since professional design and functionality was important to this project, I tried to hack a solution out first, but ran out of time.

+## What My Next Steps Would Be
+I would figure out next how to implement and onClick listener to my Submit button that would use the GitHub Api and build a table with HTML for my data to be displayed in.
+I would need to make sure my Json was deserialized and parsed.
+The data would then update in my list of results.
+I try to focus on small steps, like TDD, and get the smallest thing working possible first and then build on that.

 ## Screenshots
 The two search bars I was trying to hack out.